 Applicants interested in applying to the Northwestern program please email Justin Schmandt.

 Applicants interested in applying to the University of Chicago program please email Kelsey Bogue.

-Combined University of Illinois/University of Chicago Infectious Diseases Fellowship Program
+University of Chicago Infectious Diseases Fellowship Program

 Information on the ACGME Fellowship and how to apply can be found HERE.